aifornature/aifornature/README.md

 </div>

 ### 👋 Hi there!
 My name is Jin ah and I love AI & Nature
-👀 **Field of Interests** : Visual intelligence (image recognition / computer vision / image processing), Image Generation
+👀 **Field of Interests** : Data Anaylsis, Visual intelligence (image recognition / computer vision / image processing), Image Generation
 - 🌱 I’m currently learning Visual intelligence.
-- 💞️ I’m looking to collaborate on Visual intelligence Project that can help the environment.
+- 💞️ I’m looking to collaborate on Visual intelligence Project that can help the environment🌳 and the public safety🦺.
 - 📭 If you want to contact me, my email address is jins31651@gmail.com.
+- 👩‍💻 My blog address is [https://whatareyoudoingz.github.io/](https://whatareyoudoingz.github.io/).
 - ⚡ Fun fact: My hobby is Fishing(but not eating that).

 ### Skills🛠️